cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

 ## 2. Install the GCP CLI

-[Install and authenticate the GCP CLI](https://cloud.google.com/sdk/docs/install) so that Terraform can interact with your GCP account.
+[Install the GCP CLI](https://cloud.google.com/sdk/docs/install) so that Terraform can interact with your GCP account.

 ## 3. Create a Cloudflare API token